- What nikgapps.config is and how it works

 How to control addon.d execution with NikGapps

-nikgapps.config comes with 2 more config entries that allows you to control the addon.d execution.
+nikgapps.config comes with another config entry that allows you to control the addon.d execution.

 |execute.d||1 (enabled by default), set to 0 if you want the installer to skip restoring NikGapps upon dirty flashing the rom|